-Cloud Management Suite
+Cloud Management Suites

-Cloud Management Suite Overview
+Cloud Management Suites TrustMap

 What is a Cloud Management Suite?

-A Cloud Management Suite is focused on providing information about cloud computing systems.
-These tools provide a degree of administrative control over public, private and hybrid clouds.
-Cloud management tools have become increasingly important as IT tries to balance security, compliance and budgetary concerns with the business innovation brought about by self-service provisioning of so-called shadow IT.
+A cloud management suite is focused on providing information about cloud computing systems.
+These tools provide a degree of administrative control over public, private, and hybrid clouds.
+Cloud management suites provide businesses with scalability and flexibility over their cloud environments.

 Cloud Management Suite Features & Capabilities